 Game Ideas

 Everyone enjoyed skating around to their favourite music.
 We created a personalized skating playlist and used a mini portable speaker to play it.
-My girls also loved playing freeze skate.
-You can stop the music for freeze or just have someone call it out.
+My girls also loved playing freeze skate with music.
+When the music stops everyone has to freeze!
 If you're caught moving, you're out.

 This project has reminded me that everything and everyone has their strengths and weaknesses.
 It's this swampy, forgotten little spot's moment to shine and bring us so much joy.
 A seemingly worthless un-usable area that's been turned into a favourite, delightful, and surprising blessing.
 A great reminder that there is a season for everyone and everything to shine.